Edoardo1997/Quantum-Decoherence/README.md

 This repository contains several scripts that I have used to study the phenomenon of quantum decoherence; my results are a personal revisitation of previous results contained in important literature in the field.
 I presented them in the past, in [the slide](https://github.com/Edoardo1997/Quantum-Decoherence/blob/main/Presentation.pdf) (in Italian) I explain in detail the extent of my work.
-# What have I done?
+# Brief explanation of my work

 I have studied numerically the phenomenon of decoherence, one of the mechanisms that allow for the emergence of classical reality from the quantum world.
 The system under analysis is a harmonic oscillator in touch with a thermal bath.
 I want to show how the interaction with some external environment can force the selection of a preferred basis with classical properties.
 I solved the equation that rules this system (Caldeira-Legget master equation) numerically.